Nigeria at a Glance

 Working in Nigeria

-The mining industry is unfortunately overshadowed by the nation’s fixation on petrol, but it should offer excellent opportunities for the future.
-Nigeria has reserves of iron ore, gold, tungsten, and uranium, among others – all waiting to be exploited.
+The mining industry in Nigeria is overshadowed by the nation’s fixation on petrol, but it should offer excellent opportunities in the future for expats working in Nigeria.
+The country has reserves of iron ore, gold, tungsten, and uranium, among others – all waiting to be exploited.

 The Agricultural Sector in Nigeria